 The Group adapts its liquidity and funding risk management framework in response to changes in the mix of business that it undertakes, and to changes in the nature of the markets in which it operates.
+2. Risk Management (continued)

 Liquidity and funding (continued)